 The Most Powerful Leadership Phrase

-"I've got your back" might just be the most powerful leadership and team-building phrase.
+"I've got your back" might be the most powerful leadership and team-building phrase there is.

 Leadership is a Conversation

-The conversations are guided by seven principles, one of which I have already mentioned, progress over perfection.
+The conversations are guided by seven principles, one of which I have already mentioned: progress over perfection.
 Waiting for things to be perfect can stifle creativity and productivity.
-The leadership principle that guides our conversation is to examine whether actions are moving us toward our objectives.
+The principle that guides this particular conversation is to examine whether actions are moving us toward our objectives.

 "What do you want me to do?" she asked.